I work for Continuum Analytics

 I grew up in San Juan Capistrano, a town by the beach in Southern California, and was fortunate to be raised by two loving parents, alongside two sisters.

-I now live in lovely Oakland, California.
+I now live in Brooklyn, New York.

 I attended university at UC Berkeley as a Physics/Math/Astronmy student.
 I worked at a local engineering firm while in university and for the Physics department shortly after graduation.
 I joined the Computer Science department at the University of Chicago as a PhD student from 2008-2013 where I was advised by Todd Dupont and Ridg Scott.